Wabash Valley seismic zone

-The Wabash Valley Seismic Zone (also known as the Wabash Valley Fault System or Zone) is a tectonic region located in the Midwest of the United States, centered on the valley of the Lower Wabash River, along the state line between southeastern Illinois and southwestern Indiana.
+The Wabash Valley seismic zone (also known as the Wabash Valley fault system or fault zone) is a tectonic region located in the Midwestern United States, centered on the valley of the lower Wabash River, along the state line between southeastern Illinois and southwestern Indiana.

 Geology

-The Wabash Valley Seismic Zone consists largely of vertically oriented ("normal") faults deeply buried under layers of sediment.
-Although the tectonics of the region are still not fully understood and are the subject of ongoing research, these faults are thought by some to be associated with a branch of the New Madrid aulacogen, an old rift zone where the lithosphere actively began to pull apart at perhaps two separate times in the distant past.
-Present-day GPS measurements show that the region deforms at about 1–2 mm/yr with compression along the Wabash Valley Fault Zone, and extension in SW Indiana.
-The crust in the area has been weakened by the numerous faults, which remain active sites for continuing seismic activity as the motion of the North American Plate exerts both compressional and tensional forces.
+The Wabash Valley seismic zone consists largely of vertically oriented ("normal") faults deeply buried under layers of sediment.
+Although the tectonics of the region are not fully understood and are the subject of ongoing research, these faults are thought by some to be associated with a branch of the New Madrid aulacogen, an old rift zone where the lithosphere actively began to pull apart at perhaps two separate times in the distant past.

+Present-day GPS measurements show that the region deforms at about 1–2 mm per year with compression along the Wabash Valley fault zone and extension in southwestern Indiana.
+The crust in the area has been weakened by the numerous faults, which remain active sites for continuing seismic activity as the motion of the North American plate exerts both compressional and tensional forces.

 Earthquakes

-This zone has been proven to have had earthquakes for the last 20,000 years, with geologic evidence that they may have been as strong as 7.0–7.5 or greater on the Richter magnitude scale.
+This zone has been proven to have had earthquakes for the last 20,000 years, with geologic evidence that they may have been as strong as 7.0–7.5 or greater on the Richter scale.

 According to the United States Geological Survey, lesser earthquakes occur relatively frequently, but those at a magnitude less than 3.5 or so are usually not felt.
-Ones strong enough to be felt usually happen once or twice a year, and those large enough to cause moderate damage have occurred every decade or so.
+Ones strong enough to be felt usually happen once or twice per year, and those large enough to cause moderate damage have occurred every decade or so.
 Quakes in this region can be felt in a much wider range than those in other zones such as California.